The Man with the Flower in His Mouth

 The Man With the Flower in His Mouth (L'Uomo dal Fiore in Bocca /it/) is a 1922 play by the Italian playwright Luigi Pirandello.
-It is particularly noteworthy for becoming, in 1930, the first piece of television drama ever to be produced in Britain, when a version was screened by the British Broadcasting Corporation as part of their experimental transmissions.
+It is particularly noteworthy for becoming, in 1930, the first piece of television drama to be produced in Britain, when a version was screened by the British Broadcasting Corporation as part of their experimental transmissions.